18 Best Baby Breakfast Recipes

 6. Sweet Pears and Cinnamon Rice Mash

-This delish dish has been tried out by a variety of mommy’s and their babies, even some daddies from what we have heard and is an easy, yummy mix for small to 12-month-old babies.
+From what we have heard, this delicious dish has been tried by various mommies and their babies, even some daddies.
+It is an easy, yummy mix for small to 12-month-old babies.

 Ingredients